Diploma in Developmental Transactional Analysis (DTA) and/or Transactional Analysis Psychotherapy (TAP)

 Applying TA in Context

 Practitioner Skills -Learning, Teaching & Training

 Analysing self, others, groups and organisations, interventions, transference and countertransference, projection, models and processes of supervision, parallel process

 Research methods, qualitative and quantitative research, process and outcome research, critical reviews, research within TA and comparable research elsewhere, establishing and conducting research studies

 Diagnosing, selecting, planning and implementing appropriate range of TA concepts in a specific context combining TA and other approaches, critiquing the process

 How change occurs at individual, group and organisational levels, contrasting TA with other approaches

 Learning by children and adults, philosophies of education and training, principles of learning, contrasting TA with other approaches

-Work skills such as leadership, parenting, time management, problem solving and decision making, creativity and innovation, contrasting TA with other approaches
+Personal and work skills such as leadership, parenting, time management, problem solving and decision making, assertiveness, creativity, contrasting TA with other approaches